dakshsinghal2003/notes/IT Infra/text.md

          - More memory-efficient than SRAM due to fewer required components.
          - Needs regular refreshing to retain data .
          - Special hardware circuits handle the refresh process automatically.

+- **INTERFACE** :
+     - Interfaces are the point of connection between the computer and external peripherals.
+     - External Interfaces :
+         - $RS-232$
+         - USB
+         - Thunderbolt
+         - They use the connectors located outside the computer.
+     - Internal Interfaces :
+         - PCI
+         - PCIe
+         - They're located on the system board of the computer.
+    - **$RS-232$** :
+         - Standardized serial communication interface used for connecting electric typewriters, modems, and electronic terminals.
+    - **USB** :
+         - Offers higher speeds, lower power consumption, and plug-and-play functionality.
+         - The USB interface can provide operating power to attached devices.
+    - **THUNDERBOLT** :
+         - AKA Light Peak
+         - Appeared first on Apple laptops.
+         - It's backward compatible